Predicting the Understandability of Computational Notebooks through Code Metrics Analysis

 Having evaluated our CU scores in the preceding section, we can now employ these scores as labels within our extensive dataset to facilitate the training and evaluation of our models.

-Following the procedures outlined in \secref{notebookCU} for calculating notebook CU scores in binary classification mode, in order to enhance the accuracy of classifying notebooks into GCU and NCU categories, we omitted the second and third quartiles (the middle two quartiles).
-As a result, a total of 66,360 (out of 132,723) notebooks remained in the dataset, comprising 33,180 notebooks labeled as NCU and 33,180 notebooks labeled as GCU.
+Based on \secref{CUEval}, we found the best strategy for evaluation of CU, the hybrid approach.
+As mentioned in \secref{notebookCU}, we had calculated the hybrid CU scores in binary classification mode, and omitted the second and third quartiles (the middle two quartiles).
+As a result, a total of 66,360 (out of $\sim 132,720$) notebooks remained in the dataset, comprising 33,180 notebooks labeled as NCU and 33,180 notebooks labeled as GCU.
+The range of scores defining each quartile and the corresponding number of notebooks are as shown in \tabref{cu_quartiles}.

 In preparation for training, we divided these notebooks into three distinct sets: the training set, the evaluation set, and the test set, with ratios of 70\%, 20\%, and 10\% respectively.
 In the training phase, we employed the evaluation set to mitigate overfitting and utilized the test set to optimize the hyperparameters of our candidate machine learning models.
 Ultimately, to determine the optimal model, we assessed the trained models using our dataset of 1,050 ground truth notebooks as introduced in \secref{groundtruth}.
 All numerical results presented for machine learning algorithm outcomes in binary classification are based on this ground truth dataset.

-Before delving into the examination of the accuracy levels in predicting binary classes using machine learning algorithms, it's worth exploring the accuracy levels of these algorithms across two different modes: four-level classification, and three-level classification.
+Before examining the accuracy of machine learning algorithms in binary classification, it is useful to first evaluate their accuracy across two different modes: four-level classification and three-level classification.

-In the quaternary classification, we reintroduced the two sets of notebooks that were excluded during binary classification as two additional classes.
-The prediction results for this classification are outlined in \tabref{four_ml_eval}.